CMU-TBD/TBD.Psi.Components/TBD.Psi.RosBagStreamReader/README.md

 2. `tf` and `tf_static` will be parsed differently.

 ## Changelog
+#### 2021-06-29
+- Added a default generic message reader for unknown class.
+It tries to read the header and use the header time if possible.
 #### 2021-06-24
 - Added `Point` and `ColorRGBA`.
 - Code cleanup.